InstructSI/instructsi.github.io/_pages/infrastructure.md

 At UL FKKT, structural biology-related research is conducted primarily at Chair of Biochemistry and Chair of Physical Chemistry which host equipment for:
 - **protein production** at lab scale in bacteria, yeast, insect and mammalian cells (equipment for molecular cloning and cell cultivation), and ÄKTA chromatographic systems for protein purification
-- **protein characterization**: SEC-RALS/LALS, UV/Vis and fluorescence spectrometers, ITC, CD, nano-DSC
+- **protein characterization**: SEC-RALS/LALS, UV/Vis and fluorescence spectrometers, ITC, CD, nano-DSC, nanoDSF complemeted with DLS and SLS, mass photometer
 - **X-ray crystallography**: crystallization room with temperature-controlled chamber, pipetting robot Crystal Gryphon (Art Robbins Instruments), stereomicroscope (Zeiss), equipment for crystal freezing, cryo-storage and sending to synchrotron facilities
 - **computing**: computer cluster
 - **light microscopy**: confocal microscope Leica DMi8 / TCS SP8